eyereasoner/eye/documentation/command_line.md

 ### Image

-Use the `--image` option to create a specialized reasoner with an hard coded
+Use the `--image` option to create a specialized reasoner with a hard coded
 context:

 ```